AssortedFood/key-cycler/README.md

 Currently, the core focus is on implementing efficient key rotation and retry logic.
 Future expansions may include:

   - Advanced rate limit detection.
   - More SDK-specific helpers or plugins.
   - Improved environment variable formats or configuration methods.

+### Pre-commit Hook

+A Git pre-commit hook is configured using Husky to run `npm run lint` before each commit.
+If lint errors are found, the commit will be blocked.
+Hooks are installed automatically when running `npm install` via the `prepare` script in `package.json`.

 ## Integration Testing